 Ability to Keep Residents Mobile

-This indicates the number of times residents are hospitalized per thousand days of patient care.
-There is typically a correlation between having fewer hospitalizations and the quality of long-term care.
+This is the number of times residents are hospitalized per thousand days of care.
+There is usually a correlation between staying out of the hospital and the quality of long-term care.

 Short-term Care: Rehospitalizations

 In Friendship Village, 16.29 Percentage of Residents Rehospitalized